Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 - Add Esper portrait to the menu before Phunbaba 3rd fight

 ### "Bro new world" features candidates for porting:
-- Allow Esper menu to open "Curative Ally Targeting" submenu
-- No longer show damage on Interceptor
 - If "Fight" will yield a desperation attack, the text is yellow
 - Scan anytime (HP/MP accessible via X, Status via Y, weaknesses and AI hints via scan)
 - Enemy script changes shown in message boxes (eg. "Disabled")